scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 1. The "-x" switch is followed by the path to the input Excel file (xls) which should contain the transcript sheet(s).
 2. The "-ian" optional switch is followed by the path to the actornames.txt file -- if this is omitted then the file is assumed to reside in the current working directory.
 3. The "-cft" optional switch is followed by the path to the text configuration file "configureFontsTranslation.txt" -- if this is omitted then the file is assumed to reside in the current working directory.
+4. The "-ld" optional switch is followed by a language description for the language of the game you are exporting Text Resources from.
+This switch is meaningful when you also use the "-xtre" switch to export Text Resource files.
+    * Valid language values are: EN_ANY, DE_DEU, FR_FRA, IT_ITA, ES_ESP, RU_RUS
+    * Default language value is: EN_ANY (English)
-4. The "--trace" optional switch enables extra debug messages to be printed.
+5. The "--trace" optional switch enables extra debug messages to be printed.

 The __text configuration file "configureFontsTranslation.txt"__ a __text file that should be saved in a UTF-8 encoding (no BOM)__, that contains the following:
 1. A key "targetEncoding" with a value of the name of the ASCII codepage that should be used for the character fonts (eg windows-1253).